Mdavid508/Cousera/README.md

 # Cousera
-This is the repository to submit my cousera assignments and projects
+This is the repository to submit my coursera assignments and projects for the HTML, CSS and Javascript course.